 As far as getting started as an administrator, there are just a few things you need before you send out your first message.

 1. Choose a Number to Text-Enable

 When it comes to text enabling your business, the first step is to pick the right phone number.
-If your business already has an existing 10-digit landline and toll-free number, you can choose to text enable it.
-You can also opt to get set up with a new local 10-digit number, for added familiarity.
+If your business already has an existing 10-digit landline, you can choose to text enable it.
+You can also opt to get set up with a toll-free number, or pick a number with a local area code for added familiarity.
 Larger organizations may want to consider using a dedicated short code.

 2. Reserve Your First Keyword

 Once your business has a number squared away, you want to reserve a keyword.
 This is a short, memorable, word or phrase unique to your company.
 A keyword can be anything, but if you’re utilizing a shared short code, you cannot use a keyword that has already been claimed.
 An example of a keyword that might work for you is HRUpdates.
 You can invite members of your organization to text in this keyword to your number in order to receive company updates right to their phone.
 Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!

 If you already have phone numbers for some of your leads or staff in an existing database, you can upload them directly into SimpleTexting.
 However, each person on your list must have given express written consent to receive messages from you.
 Texting any numbers that you have not collected organically is illegal and strictly against SimpleTexting’s anti-spam policy.

 4. Advertise Your Newly Text-Enabled HR Department